ErayEroglu/realtor-app/README.md

 Our project aims to achieve the following objectives:

-1. **Efficient Backend Development**: Utilize Nest.js to rapidly develop a backend with well-structured code and powerful features.
+1. **Efficient Backend Development**: Utilize Nest.js to rapidly develop the backend with well-structured code and powerful features.

 2. **Type-Safe Code**: Leverage TypeScript to ensure type safety throughout the application, minimizing runtime errors and providing an enhanced developer experience.